Graphegon/pygraphblas/README.md

 graph.
 If there is an edge going from node A to B, then there will be a value present in the intersection of As row with Bs column.
-How it differs from many other matrix representations is that the matrix is sparse, nothing is stored in computer memory where there are "empty" spaces.
+How it differs from many other matrix representations is that the matrix is sparse, nothing is stored in computer memory where there are unused elements.

-This is because one practical problem with matrix-encoding graphs is that most real-world graphs tend to be sparse, as above, only 7 of 36 possible elements have a value.
+Sparsity is important because one practical problem with matrix-encoding graphs is that most real-world graphs tend to be sparse, as above, only 7 of 36 possible elements have a value.
 Those that have values tend to be scattered uniformally across the matrix (for "typical" graphs), so dense linear algebra libraries like BLAS or numpy do not encode or operate on them efficiently, as the relevant data is mostly empty memory with actual data elements spaced far apart.
 This wastes memory and cpu resources, and defeats CPU caching mechanisms.

 For example, suppose a fictional social network has 1 billion users, and each user has about 100 friends, which means there are about 100